Information-Theoretic Limits of Quantum Learning via Data Compression: Results

 In \emph{quantum} PAC learning, we consider an alternative oracle $O'$\footnote{A \emph{quantum} random example oracle, $O' = \mathsf{QPEX}(c, D)$.}, as defined in~\cite{bshouty_learning_1995}, which outputs a quantum state that encodes both the concept class and the distribution, that is

-A quantum oracle can easily simulate a classical one: it suffices to measure the first register of the state above in the computational basis.
 A key question is whether quantum learners may be able to learn concepts with a lower sample complexity than is possible classically.
 Early results in this direction were both positive and negative, with the distribution from which the examples are sampled being a crucial ingredient.
 For example, it was shown in~\cite{bshouty_learning_1995} that exponential advantages for PAC learners were possible under the \emph{uniform} distribution.
 On the other hand, in the distribution-free case, there is only a marginal improvement that quantum samples can hope to provide~\cite{arunachalam_optimal_2018}.
 For our purposes, we analyse the sample complexity of quantum PAC learners, and use our tools to derive a lower bound on the learning problem, relative to another specific distribution (not simply the uniform one).
 The distribution in question is the \emph{Zipf} distribution (which is a long-tailed distribution relevant in many practical scenarios, see~\cite{zhu_capturing_2014, zhang_understanding_2017, wang_learning_2017} for example) over $\{0, 1\}^n$, defined as follows:

 In the following, we allow the target function to be completely arbitrary, i.e. we study the learnability of the concept class $\mathcal{F}_n$.
 Though this framework may look too simplistic, it captures prediction problems in which the domain doesn't have any underlying structure.
 Examples of such structure could be a notion of distance on the domain.
 It has been thoroughly studied in \cite{feldman}, especially in relation to long-tailed distributions.